Plastics, especially single-use plastics, are often heavily criticized, even if they are recyclable.

 More and more plastic products have found their way into local communities.
 Especially during the Covid-19 pandemic.
 Plastic is still used in todays world, especially in healthcare facilities where plastic screens are used to protect staff from patients at desks, these small measures can go a long way,

 Plastics are recyclable, making them one of the most environmentally sustainable options for medical equipment.
+It is now much easier for health care providers to meet their environmental responsibilities thanks to medical grade plastics.

 Medical plastic conforms with professional ISO, FDA, CE & UKCA standards to ensure it is safe for use.
 This adds credibility and technical authority and is an important factor for healthcare businesses when acquiring new plastic based medical products.